THE CURSED FIG TREE

 disappointed and hungry.

-5) It is possible that Jesus had been here and was disappointed on a previous
+5) It is possible that Jesus had been disappointed on a previous

-6) The tree had likely produced fruit at some time, however, because Jesus said,
+6) The tree had apparently produced some fruit at times because Jesus said,

 shall eat fruit of thee hereafter forever" (v.
 14)

 What we can learn from this text

 First and foremost, it serves as an eternal reminder of the power of prayer:

 you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea;